hrithik9120/654_Gpipe_TermProject/README.md

   - Sequential vs Pipeline mode comparison

 This creates a real asynchronous, overlapped execution flow where multiple microbatches are being processed simultaneously in different parts of the network.

+> **Note on backpropagation:**
+>
+> - In our **sequential baseline**, both forward and backward passes are run in a single process on the full ResNet20 model.
+> - In our **GPipe-style training**, the **pipeline is used only for the forward timing path**; gradients are computed via a conventional full-model backward pass.
+This is sufficient to study throughput and stage utilization without implementing fully distributed pipeline backprop.
+> - Implementing true GPipe-style distributed backward (with stage-local optimizers and gradient accumulation across microbatches) is possible future work and would follow the schedule described in the original paper.

 This project splits ResNet20 into **three sequential stages**: